Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 ```bash
 console plugin:activate ExtraTools
 ```

-Then follow one of the Examples below:
+Then follow one of the Examples below.

 #### Example install 1 (recomended)
 ```